 - Rural Business Loans (USDA B&I Program) – For businesses that serve and reside in rural communities, rural business loans like USDA B&I loans can finance working capital needs, the purchase of business machinery or equipment, the purchase of real estate, or refinance existing debt.
 Loan amount up to $10,000,000.
 For more information, click here.

-Have a question?
+Have a question about our small business loan solutions for clients in Salt Lake City, Utah or surrounding areas?
 Please complete the form below to send your inquiry to our Commercial Loan team.
 You’ll hear back from us right away.